scaljeri/eventhub-xxl/README.md

 `one` is identical, but the callback is removed after it has been executed

 ### Disable / Enable
-To ignore triggers for an event it can be disabled
+Sometimes it might be useful to disable parts of the namespace.

     eh.disable('bar.foo');

-All triggers for `bar.foo` are ignored (no propagation).
-However, if `bar.foo` is part of the namespace, callbacks part of phases continue working.
+    eh.trigger('bar.foo.baz'); // Only triggers: myFunc5

 To enable a namespace again do

     eh.enable('bar.foo')

 ### Multiple
-By default it is possible to register a callback multiple times for the same event.
+By default is is possible to register a callback multiple times for the same event.
 This can be disabled by doing

     eh.allowMultiple(false);